Microcredentials

 While some microcredentials may be delivered as in-person classes or training, they're typically offered as on-demand online courses lasting up to 12 weeks.

-In the higher education realm, these short courses are often described as 'microdegrees' or 'nanodegrees' and comprise a series of modules.
+In the higher education sector, these short courses are often described as 'microdegrees' or 'nanodegrees' and comprise a series of modules.
 They are becoming more commonly available at postgraduate level in particular - as well as for those who don't yet hold an undergraduate qualification but are interested in achieving credit at that level.

 What are the benefits of taking a short course?